Two-dimensional electronic spectra from trajectory-based dynamics: pure-state Ehrenfest, spin-mapping, and mean classical path approaches: Introduction

 Sec.~II summarizes the response function formulation of 2DES.
 Sec.~III introduces the equatorial pure state Ehrenfest method and describes how it differs from the previously proposed polar pure state method.\cite{Atsa2023} This section explains in detail why the first and last equatorial pure state sums collapse, how the symmetries of the partial response functions can be exploited to further reduce the cost of the calculation, and how the central $t_2$ Ehrenfest evolution can be replaced with spin mapping.
 Sec.~IV defines the Frenkel exciton Hamiltonian that we have used in our calculations and describes in detail how the equatorial pure-state decomposition can be used to calculate its linear and nonlinear response functions.
 Sec.~V uses a comparison with exact HEOM\cite{Kram2018,Tani2020} benchmark results to assess the accuracy and efficiency of the pure-state Ehrenfest and spin mapping approaches for a Frenkel biexciton model and a 7-site model of the FMO complex.
-Sec.~VI concludes the paper by assessing how practical it would be to combine these methods with {\em ab initio} forces and by suggesting some possible directions for further improvement.
+A particularly revealing comparison is made at the end of this section with the results of the mean classical path approximation.\cite{Vegt2013} Sec.~VI concludes the paper by assessing how practical it would be to combine these methods with {\em ab initio} forces, and by suggesting some possible directions for further research.